South Korea’s military says North Korea fired artillery into maritime buffer zone in ‘provocative act’ - KESQ

 The artillery fell north of the Northern Limit Line (NLL), a disputed de facto border drawn up by the United Nations at the end of the Korean War in 1953.

-The artillery did not harm any civilians or military, the JCS added, calling the incident a “provocative act that threatens peace and heightens tension on the Korean Peninsula.”
+The incoming rounds did not harm any civilians or military, the JCS added, calling the incident a “provocative act that threatens peace and heightens tension on the Korean Peninsula.”

+In response South Korea’s military held its own maritime shooting exercise on Friday afternoon, with the defense ministry saying it was to “respond to North Korea’s provocation of shooting artilleries inside the no-hostile act zone this morning.”
+There were “no unusual movements” by the North Korean military during the exercise, it said.

 Yeonpyeong, a tiny island that only measures 3 square miles, is home to more than 2,100 people, according to its local office website.
 Baengnyeong island, about 18 square miles, has more than 4,900 residents.